-So you just have to download LinkedIn Logo in PNG file now. 😜
+So you should download LinkedIn Logo in PNG file now. 😜

-A vector format is good too but more when you need to use it for project or illustration for graphic-design as it will keep its high-resolution.
+A vector format is good too, but more so for when you need to use it for project or illustration for graphic-design, as it will keep its high-resolution.

 How to put a LinkedIn logo email signature?

-For your business communication strategy, add logos of your social networks like LinkedIn, etc in your email signature. ✍️
+For your business communication strategy, add logos of the social media networks such as LinkedIn, in your email signature. ✍️

-Finding prospects online isn’t always easy… So, to help you get started, here are the things to focus on for the signup: put in as much information (last name, first name, phone number, job title, company, your website…) as possible. 💯
+Finding prospects online isn’t always easy… So, to help you get started, here are the things to focus on when getting started on LinkedIn.
+During registration put in as much information (last name, first name, phone number, job title, company, your website…) as possible. 💯

-Here’s a detailed article on how to do it! 🔥
+Here’s a detailed article on how to do jus that! 🔥

 What does the LinkedIn logo mean?

-The logo consists of two keywords that imply “Linked” = “connected” and “In” = “inside”.
-Because of this, the term relationship dominates; moreover, these two phrases are so close to each other that they can be combined into one word. 🤝
+The logo consists of two keywords.
+“Linked” = “connected” and “In” = “inside”.
+Because of this, we quickly understand that LinkedIn is all about connecting with others and building relationships.
+Visually, the two words are so close to each other that they can be combined into one word. 🤝

 This is because the LinkedIn social network is built on the concept of relationship levels.
 The idea is to use the links you have with your network of connections to build and enrich your professional social network.
 Through this network, you can build new partnerships based on professional affinity. 💼